 - Option to reach your arms up by your ears and pull down as you pulse to work your back muscles and add a blast of cardio!

 Looking for more leg workouts?
-Check out here!
+Check them out here!
 Do you have additional questions about proper alignment?
 Ask us in the comments below.